 Naomi welcomes working with people from diverse cultural backgrounds, all religious/spiritual backgrounds, and gender and sexual minorities.
 She seeks to work with all clients to create spaces where they can feel safe.

-- Registered Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)
+- Clinical Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)

 - Member of the Australian Psychological Society (MAPS)